-Why does SOS Children get involved in Emergency Relief?
+Why does SOS Children's Villages get involved in Emergency Relief?

 Other charities are specialised in Emergency Relief and are specialist in flying emergency equipment around the world, finding bodies under rubble and distributing large quantities of food or blankets very fast.

-SOS Children is specialised in orphans not disasters.
-However often when disaster strikes SOS is present on the ground already.This was the case for example for the Asian Tsunami emergency, and for the Kashmir Earthquakes.
+SOS Children's Villages is specialised innot disasters.
+However often when disaster strikes SOS is present on the ground already.This was the case for example for the , and for the .
 It is also true in the Gaza strip, for many famines and many refugee crises.
-SOS Children is already in place so often because the same places which have problems with orphaned children are places very vulnerable to natural disaster: where infrastructure has little reserve and people live close to the edge.
+SOS Children's Villages is already in place so often because the same places which have problems with orphaned children are places very vulnerable to natural disaster: where infrastructure has little reserve and people live close to the edge.

 Where we are present we always help, using all of our facilities and staff in place.
 This gives a huge advantage both in speed (we have often been helping with our own local trucks for weeks while certain others struggle in a local port to try to get tax exemption on their imported 4x4s...) and in local knowledge since we have 98% local staff in all our different locations.
 When ensuring child safety and dealing with local political challenges a starting point of already being there is a huge help (and it also helps that locals we work with know we won't leave on the next plane out after the TV cameras have gone).
 Stories often circulate after disasters of child traffickers and others out to exploit the confusion: being there and knowing who is who proves invaluable for us.

 Trust is important too.
-When the Kashmir government made us temporary guardian of all unaccompanied children after the Earthquake, they did so in the knowledge that we had been in the area for decades and even had had two set of commemorative stamps by the post office (one to mark 25 years and one to mark 30 years in Pakistan).
+When theafter the Earthquake, they did so in the knowledge that we had been in the area for decades and even had had two set of commemorative stamps by the post office (one to mark 25 years and one to mark 30 years in Pakistan).

-Aside from local knowledge, what else does SOS offer in emergencies?
+Aside from local knowledge, what else does SOS Children's Villages offer in emergencies?

 Although we do not typically get involved in major logistical operations or major rebuilding operations, we do have considerable skills and experience which are valuable.
-Our work in such emergencies is incredibly important, with high impact especially for the children affected and we greatly appreciate :
+Our work in such emergencies is incredibly important, with high impact, especially for children affected.

-Secondly, we have a lot of experience dealing with child trauma and bereavement.
+We have a lot of experience dealing with child trauma and bereavement, too.
 We tend to end up running support centres where children can get over the stress of a natural disaster or conflict and ensure that they fare as well as possible.